whizsid/whizsid.github.io/blog/posts/generate_php_api_client_1.md

 $openapi = json_decode( file_get_contents($openapiFileLocation) , true);
 ```

-And we do not need this file in our VCS.
-Because this file will always
+And we do not need this specification file in our VCS.
+Because this file
-live in their site.
+is always live in their site.
 So I am ignoring the file for VCS.

 ```
 # .gitignore